 Ground covers are traditionally shorter plants, but they come in a variety of heights, colors, and textures.
 There are five basic types of ground cover:

-Yarrow (pictured) makes an excellent ground cover.
+Yarrow (above) makes an excellent ground cover.
 It can grow as tall as 2’, but will maintain a low growth if it is mowed occasionally while still young.
-It grows well in our hard clay soil and its soft feathery texture feels wonderful on your feet!
+It grows well in difficult clay soil and its soft feathery texture feels wonderful on your feet!
 Oregano and other low-growing herbs smell wonderful as you walk on them, and curly endive is surprisingly durable.
 If you don’t mind some height, annual rye grass has been shown to put roots down as far as 40”, helping to break up compacted soil.
 Mustard can help, too.